-Pursuant to the employment agreement with Mrs. Russell, in the event the Company terminates Mrs. Russell's employment at any time without "Cause" or as a result of her "Disability" (as such terms are defined in the employment agreement), then subject to meeting certain criteria, he will be entitled to all of the following:
+Pursuant to the employment agreement entered into between the Company and Mr. Raza in January 2020 ("Mr. Raza's Agreement"), in the event the Company terminates Mr. Raza's employment at any time without Cause or as a result of his Disability (as such terms are defined in Mr. Raza's Agreement), then, subject to entering into the Company's standard release of liability (the "Release"), he will be entitled to all of the following:

-- vesting acceleration of her then outstanding and unvested stock options and restricted stock as if she had provided continuous service to the Company for an additional 6 months after her separation date; - 6 months of her then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 6-month period; - a payment equal to 50% of the annual target bonus paid for the immediately preceding performance period; and, - the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 6 months following the separation date; or (2) the date Mrs. Russell becomes covered under another employer's health coverage plan.
+- (i) vesting acceleration of his then outstanding and unvested stock options and restricted stock as if he provided continuous service to the Company for an additional six (6) months after the separation date effective as of the Release deadline date; - (ii) severance equal to six (6) months of then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a six-month period following the Release deadline date; - (iii) an additional amount equal to fifty percent (50%) of each of the PPCP annual cash incentive bonus and annual Discretionary Bonus paid to him for the immediately preceding performance period; and - (iv) the Company's portion of the health insurance premium paid just prior to termination to supplement his COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date the Company has paid for six (6) months of COBRA premiums; or (2) the date he becomes eligible to be covered under another employer's health coverage plan.